DennisOchulor/playwright-java-multithread/README.md

 2. [PlaywrightThreadFactory](https://github.com/DennisOchulor/playwright-java-multithread/#playwrightthreadfactory)

 ## PlaywrightThread
 At the core of this library is the [PlaywrightThread](https://github.com/DennisOchulor/playwright-java-multithread/blob/main/src/main/java/com/github/dennisochulor/playwright_java_multithread/PlaywrightThread.java) which acts as an extension of the Java Thread class.
 It binds a Playwright instance and its corresponding Browsers directly onto a thread.
 Methods to access the underlying Playwright and Browsers instances are provided.
-The Playwright and Browsers instances will be closed automatically when the PlaywrightThread completed execution either normally or exceptionally.
+The Playwright and Browsers instances will be closed automatically when the PlaywrightThread completes execution either normally or exceptionally.
 ```java
 public class PlaywrightThreadExample {